mandrasch/ddev-wp-groundstation/README.md

 # DDEV pull-wp

+Starting a new child theme?
+Just run `ddev install-wp`!

 Scared a wordpress update will break your old site?
-Why not test it locally beforehand?
-Starting a new child theme?
-Just run "ddev install-wp".
+Why not test it locally beforehand with `ddev pull-wp`?

 ⚠️ Status: Work in progress, use at own risk 👷‍♀️⚠️